Skip to main content

 OPPI may be structured to offer difference-in–conditions coverage above the underlying professional liability policy.
 In that instance, if the underlying policy is deficient in coverage in relation to the OPPI coverage, the OPPI policy will “drop down” and provide primary coverage subject to its self-insured retention.
 Some examples of deficiencies include mold, construction management, and habitational exclusions.

-OPPI typically also covers defense costs for third-party claims made against the owner alleging an error in the performance of professional services performed on their behalf by a the design or construction professional or team.
+OPPI typically also covers defence costs for third-party claims made against the owner alleging an error in the performance of professional services performed on their behalf by a the design or construction professional or team.

 As its name suggests, OPPI coverage only protects the project owner, and does not protect design or construction professionals at all.
 The policy is generally subject to the same exclusions found in most standard PI insurance policies, including defective workmanship, materials, and manufacturing.